 Mid-Range or Moderately Priced Tires

 These are the brand of tires which price ranges from $100 to $300.
-As the cost of these tires is a little higher than the budget tires, manufacturers usually boast better performance and higher quality compared to budget tires.
+As the cost of these tires is a little higher than the budget tires, manufacturers usually boast better performance and higher quality than budget tires.
 Well, all manufacturers brag about the performance of their products.

 I would suggest you read reviews or ask around to confirm the actual performance of the tire you are getting.
-I would say that the price of the tire doesn’t really matter; the road performance does.
+I would say that the tire price doesn’t matter; the road performance does.

 As the name entails, premium tires are the expensive tires displayed on the racks of your tire dealers.
 These are the tires which price starts from $300 per tire and can go up to $1000.